MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - No enums
 - No unions
 - No need to put `struct` in front of `human`, when that is an exposed struct
-- The type comes _after_ the variable name, with a comma
+- The type comes _after_ the variable and function name, with a comma

 Compared to Lua: